-Nenkov, Gergana Y., Kelly M. Haws, and Min Jung Kim, “Fluency in Future Focus: Optimizing Outcome Elaboration Strategies for Effective Self-Control,” Social Psychological and Personality Science, 5 (7), 769-776.
+Nenkov, Gergana Y., Kelly M. Haws, and Min Jung Kim (2014), “Fluency in Future Focus: Optimizing Outcome Elaboration Strategies for Effective Self-Control,” Social Psychological and Personality Science, 5 (7), 769-776.

-Scott, Maura and Gergana Nenkov, “Using Consumer Responsibility Reminders to Reduce Cuteness-Induced Indulgent Consumption,” Marketing Letter, forthcoming.
+Scott, Maura and Gergana Y. Nenkov (2014), “Using Consumer Responsibility Reminders to Reduce Cuteness-Induced Indulgent Consumption,” Marketing Letters, forthcoming.

 RESEARCH IN PROGRESS

 Nenkov, Gergana Y. and Peter M. Gollwitzer, “Effects of Pre- and Postdecisional Deliberation on Goal Conflict Resolution.”

 Salisbury, Linda Court and Gergana Y. Nenkov, “The Influence of Debt Repayment Goals on Repayment Decisions and Perceived Progress."